New Mexico House budget plan would boost spending, savings

 The budget proposal from House legislators includes an average pay increase of 5% for state employees and public school educators at an annual cost to taxpayers of roughly $234 million.
 Further pay increases are proposed for critical agencies and programs.

-Lujan Grisham has urged legislators to boost teacher compensation by underwriting health care premiums by as much as $10,000 a year.
+Lujan Grisham has urged legislators to boost teacher compensation by underwriting health care premiums by as much as $10,000 per person each year.
 The bill from legislators includes a more modest increase in medical care premiums for public school employees.

 Medicaid spending would increase by $218 million in an effort to retain and recruit health care professionals by raising reimbursement rates to medical providers, under the proposal.